William Hepburn Russell: Pony Express

 Nevertheless, Majors and Waddell knew that if the Leavenworth City & Pike's Peak Express Company failed, it could bring down Russell, Majors, and Waddell as well.
 On October 28, 1859 the three men entered into a new partnership which assumed the assets and debts of the Leavenworth City & Pike's Peak Express Company.
 Less than a month later, and likely without consulting his partners, Russell named the new firm the Central Overland California & Pike's Peak Express Company or C.O.C. & P.P Express Co.
 The new name reflected his hope of securing a daily mail route to California along a central route through the Rocky Mountains.
-(The Southern Route traveled from St. Louis, Missouri through El Paso, Texas to San Francisco, California.)
+(The Southern Route traveled from St. Louis, Missouri, through El Paso, Texas, to San Francisco, California.)
 Russell headed back to New York in December to raise funds and hold off creditors.
 On January 27, 1860, he wrote his son: "Have determined to establish a Pony Express to Sacramento, California, commencing 3rd of April.
 Time ten days."

 Under charter from the Kansas legislature, the Central Overland California and Pikes Peak Express Company started the Pony Express which began operations on April 3, 1860.
 By utilizing a short route and using mounted riders rather than traditional stagecoaches, they established a fast mail service between St. Joseph, Missouri, and Sacramento, California, with letters delivered in 10 days, a duration many at the time said was impossible.
 Russell, Majors, and Waddell had hoped to win an exclusive government mail contract to continue running the Pony Express, but that did not come about and the business venture proved to be a failure, losing upwards of $1,000 a day.
 By October 1861, the Pony Express was out of business due to the completion of the telegraph lines and the unwillingness of the national government to provide further funding.

 In attempting to secure funding to continue running the Pony Express, Russell became mixed up in a scandal involving Secretary of War John Buchanan Floyd and Godard Bailey, a clerk for the Department of Interior.
 In 1857 Secretary Floyd had personally guaranteed payment for a government contract that Congress had not paid.
 Russell, Majors, and Waddell used this guarantee to secure a line of credit but the failure of the Pony Express now threatened to bankrupt the firm.
 Bailey, perhaps fearing that Floyd, as a guarantor of some of Russell, Majors, and Waddell's debt, would be forced to resign if the firm went bankrupt, agreed to help Russell raise money.
 Through a series of illegal transactions, money was obtained from the Indian Trust Fund.
-However, on December 1, 1860, Bailey confessed to Floyd and was arrested and brought to trial along with Russell.
+On December 1, 1860, Bailey confessed to Floyd and was arrested and brought to trial along with Russell.
 The outbreak of the American Civil War saved the men from prosecution and they were freed on a technicality.
 But the bond scandal had ruined the reputation of Russell, Majors, and Waddell and their freighting firm soon collapsed into bankruptcy.